rai-project/rai/README.md

 # RAI Client [![Travis Build Status](https://travis-ci.org/rai-project/rai.svg?branch=master)](https://travis-ci.org/rai-project/rai) [![AppVeyor Build status](https://ci.appveyor.com/api/projects/status/h6cmmpaejpo4at8m?svg=true)](https://ci.appveyor.com/project/abduld/rai)

-> The RAI client is an executable downloaded by the students and runs on the students' machines.
+> The RAI client is an executable downloaded by the users and runs on the user' machines.
 > The executable requires no library dependencies and works on all the main operating systems and CPU architectures.
-> Both features reduce the likelihood that students will have technical difficulties running the client.
+> Both features reduce the likelihood that users will have technical difficulties running the client.
-> Students use the RAI client to interact with a distributed elastic system to submit jobs.
+> Users use the RAI client to interact with a distributed elastic system to submit jobs.

 ## Demo